-The risk of infection in the ovaries or the abdomen after oocyte retrieval is 0.3%, which is low.
-Antibiotics are usually not administered, only if the treating doctor considers there being an increased risk of infection.
+The risk of infection in the ovaries or the abdomen after oocyte retrievalis low.
+Profylactic antibiotics are usually not administered, only if the treating doctor considers there being an increased risk of infection.

-Minor bleedings after oocyte retrieval is common.
+Minor bleedings after oocyte retrieval are common.
 These are bleedings from the vagina or from the abdomen that will eventually be absorbed by the body.
-In 1-2 cases out of 1 000 oocyte retrievals a major bleeding occurs in the abdomen that requires observation at hospital and sometimes surgical/medical intervention.
+In 1-2 cases out of 1 000 oocyte retrievals, a major bleeding occurs in the abdomen that requires observation at hospital and sometimes surgical/medical intervention.